 Hand-Dribble Detection Feature

 To bounce the beachball by hand-dribble requires the tactile pushbutton switch to be replaced with an electronic photocell sensor circuit.
 The electronic photocell sensor circuit is wired as a digital switch.
 Placing your hand over the photocell will provide a binary 1 (3.3V) control signal to be read by the Raspberry Pi.
 The Raspberry Pi will process this digital control signal and allow the beachball to move or bounce.

 Removing your hand from the photocell provides a binary 0 (0V) digital control signal.
 The beachball stops bouncing as controlled by the Raspberry Pi.
-The wiring diagram for the hand-dribble detection circuit is shown in Figure 10.

 You can review the operation of the project shown in the small video clip located below.
 Run the Python application code using the Linux command discussed earlier.
 As you provide a hand-dribbling motion to the electronic photocell sensor, the beachball will bounce on the Pygame canvas.

 Again, congratulations on successfully adding the hand-dribble detection feature to your interactive graphics controller.
 Next time, we'll explore adding a camera to the Raspberry Pi for photo imaging fun.